Monday, October 29, 2018

 might or might not be meaningful.

-ant, relax into that conundrum
+distant, relax into that conundrum

 like an oxymoron, fall apart.
 I

-shows our simplicity, our com-
+This shows my simplicity, my com-

 plexity, the spectacular spectrum

-of our complexions, the horrible sense
+of my complexion, the horrible sense

 of if all.
 The horrible sensations.
 The luxury